port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/authentication.md

 **Steps:**

-1. Follow steps 1 & 2 in [Onelogin's documentation](https://onelogin.service-now.com/support?id=kb_article&sys_id=143e6c13dbfd0450ca1c400e0b9619d6#add) to add an OpenId Connect (OIDC) application in your Onelogin organization;
+1. Follow steps 1 & 2 in [Onelogin's documentation](https://onelogin.service-now.com/support?id=kb_article&sys_id=143e6c13dbfd0450ca1c400e0b9619d6#add) to add an OpenId Connect (OIDC) application in your Onelogin organization.
 2. Make sure the Port host is in the `Redirect URIs`:
-   1. Go to Applications -> The application you just added -> Configuration;
+   1. Go to Applications -> The application you just added -> Configuration.
    2. Add `https://app.getport.io` as a Redirect URI.

 <br />